ishika-28/vityarthi-csa-project/README.md

    python_diabetes.py
 6. follow more prompts or review the output.
 ## Instructions for testing
-1. check the included sample code for example patient records.
+1. check the included sample code, for example patient records.
 2. Modify the data section to test with your own health feature values.
-3. Observe that how the predictions and the accuracy scores being changed.
+3. Observe that how the predictions and the accuracy scores are changing.
 ## Screenshot
 for output as follows: